darrenjw/scala-course/exercises/Advanced.md

 ### 3. Probabilistic programming with Figaro

 * [Figaro](https://github.com/p2t2/figaro) is a library for probabilistic programming in Scala.
 Use the remaining time to read through the [Quick start guide](https://github.com/p2t2/figaro/raw/master/doc/Figaro%20Quick%20Start%20Guide.pdf) and then skim the [Tutorial](https://www.cra.com/sites/default/files/pdf/Figaro_Tutorial.pdf).
-Try to build and run the example from the quick start guide.
+Try to build and run the example from the quick start guide, noting that the examples can be found [here](https://github.com/p2t2/figaro/tree/master/FigaroExamples/src/main/scala/com/cra/figaro/example).
 * Note that from a clean SBT session (say, run from an empty/temp directory), a REPL with a Figaro dependency can be started with:
 ```scala
 set libraryDependencies += "com.cra.figaro" %% "figaro" % "5.0.0.0"